 Beth Parchin is reeling in the aftermath of her husband Owen’s unexpected suicide where he shot himself in a boat on the lake beside their home.
 Beth then thinks she begins to hear noises and see figures around the house and believes that she is being haunted by Owen.
 She has a dream about being drawn to a house on the other side of the lake, which is the same as theirs but mirror reversed.
 After finding a photo of another woman on Owen’s phone, she starts to dig and find mysterious things – that Owen may have built their house according to a mystic pattern and started constructing an identical one in the nearby woods, and that Owen may have slept with and possibly killed multiple other women.

 The Night House was the second feature film from director David Bruckner.
-Bruckner first appeared as one of the three directors on the mass insanity film The Signal (2007) and then made the Amateur Night episode of the horror anthology V/H/S (2012), which was later adapted into the feature film Siren (2016), and The Accident episode of the anthology Southbound (2015).
+Bruckner first appeared as one of the three directors on the mass insanity film The Signal (2007) and then made the Amateur Night episode of the horror anthology V/H/S (2012), which was later adapted into the feature film Siren (2016), the The Accident episode of the anthology Southbound (2015) and the Total Copy episode of V/H/S/85 (2023).
 He made his full-length directorial debut with the Folk Horror film The Ritual (2017) and subsequently went on to the remake of Hellraiser (2022).